 How the scam works:

-Instagram is the latest in social networking trends.
+(with video below) Instagram is the latest in social networking trends.
 People can share pictures with captions of whatever it is they are doing at the moment.
 But with their overnight explosion comes the scammers trying to take advantage of Instagram users.

 Basically a phishing scam, fake accounts are being created that resemble those of major brand stores and restaurants.
 Some examples are Jet Blue, Ray-Ban, Best Buy, Chipotle, Delta, American Airlines, WestJet, Lulu Lemon, Southwest Airlines, Apple, British Aiways, Nike, JB Hi-Fi, etc.

 These fake accounts offer coupons, flights, or deals in exchange for likes, shares, follows and comments containing your email address so that you can claim your freebies and "giveaways".
 Of course, you receive nothing and you have now given away your personal identification to the scammers.